-Bangkok, population seven million and Thailand’s capital since 1782 is interesting, provoking but most of all exhilarating.
-Known as the City of Angels this bustling metropolis, although modern, is unmistakably Thai, and today you will visit some of the highlights.
-Travelling by Sky Train to the pier, explore the canals by boat, stopping at popular Wat Arun.
-Continue to the Grand Palace, the former residence of the royal family and also the resting place for the sacred Emerald Buddha.
-Then see the the magnificent huge reclining Buddha in Bangkok’s largest temple.
-End your tour with a visit to Chinatown and wander down Sampeng Lane.
+With a population of seven million Thailand’s capital is interesting, provoking but most of all exhilarating.
+Known as the City of Angels this bustling metropolis, although modern, is unmistakably Thai.
+Today you visit some of the top attractions.
+Explore the canals by boat then continue onto the Grand Palace, the former residence of the much loved Royal family and the resting place for the sacred Emerald Buddha.
+Visit the huge reclining Buddha in Wat Pho temple and the afternoon is free to discover the local cuisine or go shopping.

-This morning you travel to Ayuthaya, which in its heyday was one of the most significant cities in Asia.
-Visit some of its World Heritage-listed temples before returning to Bangkok Airport for your short flight to Chiang Mai.
+Travel east towards Ayuthaya today and spend time visiting some of the more intact and famous of old Ayuthaya’s World Heritage-listed temples before driving to Bangkok Airport for your short flight to Chiang Mai.
 The walled city of Chiang Mai was built in 1296 as capital of the fabled Lanna Kingdom of northern Thailand.
 Over the next 600 years the city became a centre for religious worship and a base for the manufacture of refined art work.
-Today there are still more than 100 religious structures within the old city walls, and the town is known for its silverware, silk products, and carvings.
-This evening, you can join your guide on a fun foodies tour, walking through the fabulous markets.
+On arrival check in to your hotel.

 Rates based on twinshare